2 Character Set and Source File Encoding

 |370 - 377||248 - 255||ø - ÿ||Lowercase letters|

 In Erlang/OTP R16B the syntax of Erlang tokens was extended to handle Unicode.
-The support was limited to string literals and comments.
+To begin with the support is limited to strings, but Erlang/OTP 18 is expected to handle Unicode atoms as well.
 More about the usage of Unicode in Erlang source files can be found in STDLIB's User's Guide.

 The Erlang source file encoding is selected by a comment in one of the first two lines of the source file.
 The first string that matches the regular expression coding\s*[:=]\s*([-a-zA-Z0-9])+ selects the encoding.
-If the matching string is an invalid encoding, it is ignored.
-The valid encodings are Latin-1 and UTF-8, where the case of the characters can be chosen freely.
+If the matching string is not a valid encoding it is ignored.
+The valid encodings are Latin-1 and UTF-8 where the case of the characters can be chosen freely.

 The following example selects UTF-8 as default encoding: